All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 end

-Usage attr_accessor, attr_reader and attr_writer makes it easy to create methods to access variables in classes, and it's especially convenient when you just need to get or set the value of a variable, without additional logic.
+Using attr_accessor, attr_reader, and attr_writer simplifies the creation of access methods for variables in classes, and it is especially convenient when you only need to simply get or set a variable's value without additional logic.

-Ruby allows you to shorten what you seem to have already shortened.
-Here is a variant of abbreviated attribute writing via comma:
+Ruby allows you to shorten what seems already shortened.
+Here is a version of the shortened attribute declaration separated by commas:

 attr_reader :name, :color